 Thus, long-term involvement in gross immorality and sin can also act as one more factor in the epistemic resiliency of the born-again believer.
 Skeptics may make their claims against some propositional truths of Christianity, but the Goodness and Beauty of the faith is powerful to those who have engaged in evil, and know ugliness from the inside.

 Conclusion: Personal Experiences can Increase Epistemic Resiliency, but They Cannot Be Actively Pursued

-Of course, the main problem for epistemic resiliency based on personal experience, is that none of the kinds of experiences I related here can, or should, be actively pursued.
-They tend to just happen to the person.
+Of course, the main problem for epistemic resiliency based on personal experiences like these, is that none of these kinds of experiences can, or should, be actively pursued.
+These just happen to the person.
 As such, people who just happen to have had these kinds of experiences will likely have a greater resiliency in their faith journeys than those who have not.
-But, none of these experiences can be intentionally sought out by a Christian believer!
-By their nature they are things that either occur unexpectedly, i.e. the profound religious experience, or that either happen prior to one becoming a Christian, i.e. practice of the occult, or that lead one to become a Christian, gross immorality.
+But, none of these experiences can be intentionally sought out by the Christian believer.
+By their nature they are things that either occur unexpectedly, e.g. the profound religious experience, or that either happen prior to one becoming a Christian, e.g. practice of the occult, or that lead one to become a Christian in the first place, e.g. gross immorality.